Providing free education on the legal and practical issues to help you navigate health care.

 State Paid Family Leave (for caregivers)

-• Department of Labor and Workforce Development, Division of Temporary Disability and Family Leave Insurance
+• The New Jersey Paid Family Leave Insurance program is administered by the Department of Labor and Workforce Development, Division of Temporary Disability and Family Leave Insurance

 • Who can be cared for?
-A family member who is seriously ill or injured.
-“Family member” includes parents, spouse, children of any age, parents-in-law, siblings, grandparents, grandchildren, domestic partners, chosen family, any other individuals related by blood, or any other individuals with whom you consider to be family.
+A family member with a serious physical or mental health condition, or to handle certain matters related to domestic or sexual violence.
+“Family member” includes an employee's parents, spouse, children of any age, parents-in-law, siblings, grandparents, grandchildren, domestic partners, chosen family, any other individuals related by blood, or any other individuals the employee considers to be family.

 • How do I apply?
 Online, by mail (Division of Temporary Disability and Family Leave Insurance), or by phone at 609.292.7060.